 - Pay attention to what works, so we can create your go-to strategies you know will work again and again.

 You’ll develop your own best practices to organize your work, life, yourself, your time and your mind.

-You’ll notice less judgment of yourself or by others, and more successes, small and large.
+You’ll notice less judgment of yourself and/or by others.